 for high confidence, element.retrieval.min.general.score

-for potential matches).MIN_TARGET_RETRIEVAL_SCORE
+for potential matches) and element.retrieval.min.page.relevance.score

 :

-, but some meet the
+, but some

 MIN_GENERAL_RETRIEVAL_SCORE